AntonRusev/React-NFTs/README.md

 The Login and Register pages are straightforward.
 Both are equipped with client-side data validation.
 In order to Register, the User has to provide Username, Email and Password(+ he has to repeat the Password in order to make sure that he is not misspelling it).
 In order to Login, the User has to provide an Email and Password.

-The requests are sent to "http://localhost:3030/users/register"(POST) and "http://localhost:3030/users/login"(POST) respectively.
+(OUTDATED)The requests are sent to "http://localhost:3030/users/register"(POST) and "http://localhost:3030/users/login"(POST) respectively.

 IMPORTANT- After Login or Registration, the User data and the Access Token are set in the Local Storage!

 The Logout clears the Local Storage and logs out the User.
-The requests are sent to "http://localhost:3030/users/logout"(GET)
+(OUTDATED)The requests are sent to "http://localhost:3030/users/logout"(GET)

 The Profile page simply shows the User's chosen Username and Email.